Gorka Guruzeta

-Career
+Club career

 Born in San Sebastián, Gipuzkoa, Basque Country, Guruzeta joined Athletic Bilbao's youth setup in 2014, from Antiguoko KE.
 He made his debut as a senior with the farm team in the 2014–15 campaign, in Tercera División.

 On 18 December 2015, profiting from the injury of Asier Villalibre, Guruzeta was promoted to the reserves in Segunda División.
 He made his professional debut three days later, starting in a 1–1 home draw against CD Lugo.
+He also had a taste of European competition, scoring four goals in as many games in the 2015–16 Premier League International Cup.

 Guruzeta made his first-team – and La Liga – debut on 27 August 2018, replacing Markel Susaeta late into a 2–2 home draw against SD Huesca; he went on to appear in eight more league and Copa del Rey matches during the campaign, with one goal in a cup fixture away to Sevilla FC (Athletic won on the night but lost the tie on aggregate).
 In April 2019, back playing for the B-team in the third tier, he suffered a serious injury, rupturing the anterior cruciate ligament of his right knee.
 He made a successful recovery but did not play again for the first team.

 On 1 September 2020, Guruzeta terminated his contract with the Lions, and signed a three-year contract with second division newcomers CE Sabadell FC just hours later, with Athletic retaining an option until 2022 to buy him back.
 He scored his first professional goal on 22 November, netting his team's second in a 3–1 home success over UD Las Palmas.
 On 16 July 2021, after suffering relegation, Guruzeta signed for SD Amorebieta.